sahat/hackathon-starter/README.md

 --------------------------
 - [JavaScripting](http://www.javascripting.com/) - The Database of JavaScript Libraries
 - [JS Recipes](http://sahatyalkabov.com/jsrecipes/) - JavaScript tutorials for backend and frontend development.
-- [HTML to Pug converter](https://html-to-pug.com/) - HTML to PUG is a free online converter helping you to convert html files to pug syntax in realtime.
+- [HTML to Pug converter](https://html-to-pug.com/) - HTML to PUG is a free online converter helping you to convert HTML files to pug syntax in real-time.
 - [JavascriptOO](http://www.javascriptoo.com/) - A directory of JavaScript libraries with examples, CDN links, statistics, and videos.
 - [Favicon Generator](http://realfavicongenerator.net/) - Generate favicons for PC, Android, iOS, Windows 8.